-Executive functioning skills are a set of mental processes that help connect past experiences with present actions.
-People use them to perform activities such as planning, organizing, prioritizing, paying attention to and remembering details, and managing time and space.
+Executive function skills are a set of mental processes that help connect past experiences with present actions.
+People use them to perform activities such as planning, organizing, prioritizing, paying attention to and remembering details, as well as managing time and space.
 If a person has trouble with executive functions, these things are more difficult to execute in school, in the workplace, and at home.
 Executive function challenges are also impacted by emotional disregulation.

 For the school-age client, learning how to record and track assignments,